Pyoter33/Basics-of-Neural-Networks-based-on-fashion-mnist/README.md

 ```

 #### Improved model
 In the improved model instead of the basic input layer there is a convolution layer.
 It has 32 filters.
 This number works fine for datasets which are not very complicated.
 The kernel size 3x3 is a suitable number for low dimensional images such as the clothing images used in MNIST database.
 In this model I am also using different kernel initializer.
-Kernel initializers are function that determine the starting values of weights used in neural networks.
-Chosen he uniform initializer is better for nodes using ReLU activation functions.
-The next layer in the model applies the previously mentioned pooling with window size of 2x2.
+Kernel initializers are functions that determine the starting values of weights used in neural networks.
+Chosen he uniform initializer is better for nodes which use ReLU activation functions.
+The next layer in the model applies the previously mentioned pooling with the window size of 2x2.
 Rest of the model looks similar to the basic one but with a smaller number of neurons in the hidden layer.
 ```python
     xTrain.reshape((xTrain.shape[0], 28, 28, 1))
     xTest.reshape((xTest.shape[0], 28, 28, 1))